Carbon-Twelve-C12/supernova/README.md

 3. **Q4 2025**: Enterprise adoption and institutional partnerships
 4. **Q4 2025**: DeFi ecosystem expansion and cross-chain integrations

-For detailed implementation status and planning documentation, see [docs/project-planning](docs/project-planning).
+For detailed implementation status and planning documentation, see [docs/IMPLEMENTATION_STATUS.md](docs/IMPLEMENTATION_STATUS.md).

 ## Getting Started

-⚠️ **IMPORTANT**: This project is in active development.
-While all major compilation issues have been resolved, some components are still being developed and may have limited functionality.
+⚠️ **IMPORTANT**: This project is in active development approaching production readiness.
+While major functionality is implemented, some components are still being finalized.

 ### Prerequisites